 3. What are the steps to obtaining authorization to develop, test, and market a product?

-In order to conduct testing of drugs, which have not been registered yet, it is necessary to obtain a clinical trial authorization from the State Institute for Drug Control.
-For the testing of drugs, which have already been registered, it is sufficient to notify the State Institute for Drug Control of the clinical trial.
+In order to conduct testing on drugs that have not yet been registered, it is necessary to obtain clinical trial authorization from the State Institute for Drug Control.
+To test drugs that have already been registered, it is sufficient to notify the State Institute for Drug Control of the clinical trial.

-In order to introduce a drug to the market, it is necessary to obtain a registration (marketing authorization).
+To introduce a drug to the market, it is necessary to obtain a registration (marketing authorization).
 There are three types of registrations: (i) National Registration, (ii) Mutual Recognition Procedure and (iii) Decentralized Procedure.
-National Registration authorizes the marketing of the product solely in the territory of the Czech Republic.
-The other two authorization types authorize the marketing of the product in other EEA states as well.
-In addition, the Centralized Procedure by the European Medicines Agency, which authorizes the product for all EEA member states.
+National Registration authorizes the marketing of the product solely in the Czech Republic.
+The other two authorization types allow for the marketing of the product in other EEA member states as well.
+In addition, a Centralized Procedure by the European Medicines Agency can also be used; it authorizes the product for all EEA member states.
 In a limited number of exceptions (drugs prepared in a pharmacy based on a prescription for an individual patient, drugs for research and development, etc.) the requirement for marketing authorization does not apply.

 Manufacturers and distributors of drugs are required to obtain licenses from the State Institute for Drug Control.
-A manufacturing license is required also for importing drugs from non-EEA states.
-Distribution licenses issued by EEA states are recognized in the Czech Republic provided that the distributor submits a notification to the State Institute for Drug Control.
+A manufacturing license is also required to import drugs from non-EEA states.
+Distribution licenses issued by EEA member states are recognized in the Czech Republic provided that the distributor submits a notification to the State Institute for Drug Control.